-Funding - find out about council funding initiatives and popular funding streams, including lottery funding, funding for arts, science and technology, funding for sport, the Big Lottery Fund, and Scottish Natural Heritage.
+Funding - find out about council funding initiatives and popular funding streams, including lottery funding, funding for arts, science and technology, funding for sport, the National Lottery Fund, and Scottish Natural Heritage.

 Support - find information and resources to help with compiling your funding application, and get links to organisations that offer support in taking your project ideas forward

 This section contains a list of Council funding.
 Please click on the links for more details.

 - Supporting Communities Fund for more information contact Community Development Team

 - Housing Benefit for more information contact your local Customer Service Point